Boy Scouts of America: Ranks

 There are seven ranks that a Scout in the Scouts BSA program may attain (note that Eagle Palms are not considered ranks).
 To obtain a rank, a Scout must complete the requirements for that rank, as well as have a Scoutmaster Conference and a Board of Review (with the exception of Scout Rank).

-The seven ranks that a Scout may earn are: Scout, Tenderfoot, Second Class, First Class, Star Scout, Life Scout, and Eagle Scout.
-Some merit badges and leadership positions require a certain rank before being given to the scout and certain ranks require different merit badges and leadership positions.
+To obtain a rank you must first acquire the rank previous to it, with the exception of Scout rank in which a Scout can earn at anytime once they have completed the requirements for it.
+The ranks are in the following order: Scout, Tenderfoot, Second Class, First Class, Star Scout, Life Scout, and Eagle Scout.
+An increasing number of merit badges, as well as being in troop leadership positions, is required for the latter 3 ranks, plus other requirements.
+Certain ranks require specific merit badges and leadership positions.

 Eagle Scout

 Eagle Scout is the highest rank one can receive in Scouts BSA.
 Since its introduction in 1911, the Eagle Scout rank has been earned by more than two million youth.
 Requirements include earning at least 21 merit badges and demonstrating Scout Spirit through the Scout Oath and Law, service, and leadership, all before or by age 18.
 This includes an extensive service project that the Scout plans, organizes, leads, and manages.
 Eagle Scouts are presented with a medal and a badge that visibly recognizes the accomplishments of the Scout.
 Additional recognition can be earned through Eagle Palms, awarded for completing additional tenure, leadership, and merit badge requirements.

-Many famous Americans are Eagle Scouts: astronauts Neil Armstrong and Jim Lovell, film directors Michael Moore and Steven Spielberg, basketball Hall of Famer Bill Bradley and Olympic gold medalist Steven Holcomb, TV host Mike Rowe, Mayor Michael Bloomberg, Secretary of Defense Robert Gates, President Gerald Ford, and civil rights leader (and Tuskegee Airman) Percy Sutton are just a small sample of Eagle Scouts.
-Three recipients of the Medal of Honor—Thomas R. Norris, Mitchell Paige and Leo K. Thorsness—were Eagle Scouts.

-Upon the introduction of girls into Scouts BSA in February 2019, a temporary time extension for Eagle rank was allowed for up to 2 years for all scouts who were older than 16 but not yet 18 years of age on February 1, 2019.

-Of the 21 merit badges Eagle Scouts are required to earn, 14 of the badges must include: First Aid, Citizenship in the Community, Citizenship in the Nation, Citizenship in the World, Citizenship in Society, Communication, Cooking, Personal Fitness, Emergency Preparedness OR Lifesaving, Environmental Science OR Sustainability, Personal Management, Swimming OR Hiking OR Cycling, Camping, and Family Life.